Oath of office: Germany

 The oath of office of the Federal President, Federal Chancellor, and other federal ministers in Germany is as follows:

 The religious affirmation may be omitted.
 The first chancellor to do this was Gerhard Schröder in 1998, the second was Olaf Scholz in 2021.

 Each of the 16 Länder (states) has its own oath of office for the Minister Presidents and other ministers, also for the Länder employees.

 The oath for soldiers in Germany reads as follows:

-Depending on the oath's interpretation, the following translation is also possible:

-In both of the above, conscripts say "vow" instead of "swear", and the religious affirmation is not added for conscripts since the vow is not an actual oath.
+Conscripts say "vow" instead of "swear", and the religious affirmation is not added for conscripts since the vow is not an actual oath.

 The oath for federal Beamte:I swear to protect the Basic Law for the Federal Republic of Germany and all valid laws within the Federal Republic and to fulfill my duties of the office faithfully, so help me God.The oath for federal judges according to § 38 DRiG is as follows: (State (Länder) judges may have to add a commitment to the state constitution (Landesverfassung) to their oath)I swear to exercise judicial office in conformity with the Basic Law of the Federal Republic of Germany and with the law, to adjudicate to the best of my knowledge and belief, without distinction of person, and to serve the cause of truth and justice alone – so help me God.